rackerlabs/rackspace-how-to/content/cloud-servers/checking-running-services-on-linux.md

 ### Use netstat to find port conflicts

-In the  preceding example, `httpd` cannot start because something is already listening on the port.
+In the preceding example, `httpd` can't be started because something is already listening on the port.
 To find out what's listening, you can run the `netstat` command.